manksalot/PC-to-GameBoy-Printer-Python/README.md

 2. You can run this in VS Code.
 With all the files from the Python folder in the same directory, run `PC_Gameboy_Printer.py`.

-   **Note**: Make sure to include the ICO file from the Python-Support-Files folder in the same folder as the `.py` files.
+   **Note**: Include the ICO file from the Python-Support-Files folder in the same folder as the `.py` files.

 ### Running as an EXE
 1. You must install PyInstaller by running this command: